Letter of Authorization from Property Owner – Samples

 Recipient’s information

 This section of the letter addresses the recipient of the letter with their full name, address, and any other relevant contact information.
-It may also indicate their designation and affiliated company name if applicable.
+It may also indicate their designation and affiliated company name, if applicable.
 This information ensures that the letter is delivered to the appropriate person without any delays or misdirection.

 Salutation

 A salutation is a formal greeting.
 It sets the tone of the letter as an official document.
 So, use a respectful salutation to address the recipient.
-For instance, “Dear [Recipient’s Name]” in cases where you know the name of the recipient.
-However, you can use “To Whom It May Concern” when you do not know the recipient’s name.

 Introductory statement

-The introduction statement briefly describes the purpose of writing the authorization letter.
+The introduction statement briefly describes the purpose of writing the letter.
 You can do so by declaring yourself as the property owner and explicitly stating that you are authorizing the agent to act on your behalf.

 Agent’s information